EpicGames/MetaHuman-DNA-Calibration/docs/README_out.md

-# DNA Calibration
+# MetaHuman DNA Calibration
-DNA Calibration is a set of tools used for working with MetaHuman DNA files, bundled into a single package.
+MetaHuman DNA Calibration is a set of tools used for working with MetaHuman DNA files, bundled into a single package.
 DNA is an integral part of [MetaHuman](https://www.unrealengine.com/en-US/metahuman) identity.
 DNA files are created with [MetaHuman Creator](https://metahuman.unrealengine.com/) and downloaded with [Quixel Bridge](https://docs.metahuman.unrealengine.com/en-US/downloading-metahumans-with-quixel-bridge/).

-DNA Calibration is a set of tools used for working with MetaHuman DNA files, bundled into a single package.
+MetaHuman DNA Calibration is a set of tools used for working with MetaHuman DNA files, bundled into a single package.
 We wanted to share this code to help users customize DNA files so they can better integrate the characters they create into their games and experiences.
-DNA Calibration tools are provided in a GitHub repository located at this address.
+MetaHuman DNA Calibration tools are provided in a GitHub repository located at this address.

 # Overview
 For an explanation about how the repository is organized, [click here](repository_organization_md).

-The DNA Calibration repository contains two distinct tools:
+The MetaHuman DNA Calibration repository contains two distinct tools:
 - [DNACalib](dnacalib_md) (and its dependencies)
 - [DNAViewer](dna_viewer_md)